-Isbn For Self Publishers Independent Authors In India
+Isbn For Self Publishers and Independent Authors In India

 The International Standard Book Number (ISBN) is a unique book identification numeric code which can be allocated to any single book – whether it is printed or electronically available.
 The ISBN must be 13 digits in size if allocated on or after January 1, 2007, and 10 digits if allocated before that time.